USF sarasota-manatee CAMPUS

 Information for Students

-Tutoring is provided online in the Fall 2020 semester!
+Tutoring is provided online in the Spring 2021 semester!
 We encourage students to plan their tutoring sessions in advance and recommend that students follow these steps:

-2. Check the tutoring schedule to determine tutors’ availability.
-You can learn more about the tutors from their bios.
+- Check the tutoring schedule to determine tutors’ availability and schedule an appointment.
+You can learn more about the tutors before you schedule from their bios below.

-Tutoring services are offered for free on the Tampa campus during the Fall and Spring semesters.
+Tutoring services are offered for free during the Fall and Spring semesters.
 The schedule will be posted at the beginning each semester.

 If you are interested in working as a language tutor, please fill out our application.
 Please note that an application will need to be submitted for each semester.